-Yes, as part of the admission process an entrance exam will be required to assess the likelihood of success in the school and to determine the appropriate placement of incoming students.
+Yes, as part of the admission process a new student assessment will be required to assess the likelihood of success in the school and to determine the appropriate placement of incoming students.

 - What grades will you offer?

 Valor will offer Pre-K – 10th grade for the 2020-2021 school year.
 We plan to add a grade every year until we provide Kindergarten – 12th grade.
-We will add grades as quickly as there is need and interest level.
+We will add grades each year until we reach PreK – 12th grades.

 - I have children in several different grade levels.
 How much time will each need to spend doing schoolwork on their days at home?